 What’s the process of reserving a lot and how long can I reserve it for?
 What happens if I decide not to buy?

 When you buy a new Valecraft home, we typically request that you sign a reservation form to put a hold on your desired lot while we prepare the Agreement of Purchase and Sale (APS).
 The form specifies the lot number and proposed home style, as well as the date by which you’re required to sign the APS in order to secure the lot.
 The reservation is non-binding for both you and Valecraft and may be canceled at any time prior to signing the APS.
 A fully refundable deposit is required with the reservation: $1,000 for a townhome and single home, and $5,000 for a condo.

 What if the closing date is delayed?

-Nothing to worry about there – you’re in good hands!
-In 36 years of business, Valecraft has never delayed or missed a closing date.
+You’re in good hands!
+In the past 37 years of business, Valecraft has never delayed or missed a closing date.
 It’s a point of pride for us.
-We will deliver your home by the agreed-upon closing date, and we have the track record to back up that promise.
+Due to the Covid-19 government regulations, we’ve had some delays.
+We have since adjusted the timelines and will deliver your home as agreed-upon.

 What should I look for in a builder?

 In general, you will want to choose an established builder with the right communication skills, experience, and professional reputation to get the job done – someone you can trust, and who will deal with you fairly and professionally.

 Not all homebuilders are the same.
 In fact, there can be a big difference in the quality of their homes, the way they deal with customers and their after-sales warranty and service.
 To help you make an informed decision, see this article: What to Look for in a New Home Builder from The Greater Ottawa Home Builder Association’s (GOHBA).

 Once I make a purchase, how long will it take to build my Valecraft home?